gromacs/gromacs/docs/reference-manual/references.rst

 .. _refLyubartsev1992:

 :sup:`68` A.P.
 Lyubartsev, A.A.
 Martsinovski, S.V.
 Shevkunov, and P.N.
-Vorontsov-Velyaminov, “New approach to Monte Carlo calculation of the free energy: Method of expanded ensembles,” *J. Chem.
+Vorontsov-Velyaminov, "New approach to Monte Carlo calculation of the free energy: Method of expanded ensembles," *J. Chem.
 Phys.*, **96** 1776–1783 (1992).

 .. raw:: html